 There are some essential leadership characteristics that a social entrepreneur must possess in order to make a social entrepreneurship venture successful.
 These characteristics define a successful social entrepreneur.

 Social entrepreneurs are able to challenge the existing state of something and come up with improved and unique solutions to tackle social or environmental issues.

-Also, they are easily able to ignore all environmental constraints, and do not tie themselves up to any particular ideologies.
+Also, they can easily ignore all environmental constraints and do not tie themselves up to any particular ideologies.

-Thus, successful social entrepreneurs have the willingness to break free of the established structures.
+Thus, successful social entrepreneurs have the willingness to break free of established structures.

 2. Having a Rock-Solid Self-Belief

 For building a successful social enterprise, it’s important to have strong self-belief.
 Having a strong belief in yourself protects and guards you against all the refusals and hold-ups you might face.